ckatyal17/aws-install-cdk/README.md

-# AWS CDK Installation Script
+# AWS CDK Installation Script for Amazon Linux

 This Bash script automates the installation and setup of:
 - **AWS CLI** (specifically version 2.18.0 or higher)